-Another door leads to an equally beautiful, full beam owner's suite that is a larger version of the VIP with the addition of a study, dressing table, an Eames lounge chair with ottoman, a magnificent en suite with his-and-hers basins and spa shower, and a walk-in wardrobe.
+Another door leads to an equally beautiful full beam owner's suite that is a larger version of the VIP with the addition of a study, dressing table, an Eames lounge chair with ottoman, a magnificent en suite with his-and-hers basins and spa shower, and a walk-in closet.
 As a bonus, it also has spectacular opening side terraces.
 And, yes, there is another refrigerator.

-Why have the VIP cabin so close to the master suite?
+VIPs are VIPs but owners are kings, so why have the VIP cabin so close to the master suite?
 "This layout was the owner's decision," says Karsenti.
-"He said he would be using the yacht for business meetings and couldn't imagine entertaining an important business contact and then sending him or her down to a lower deck to works well for everyone because it keeps work paths free and protects the privacy of guests."
+"He said he would be using the yacht for business meetings and couldn't imagine entertaining an important business contact and then sending him or her down to a lower deck to sleep.
+It just didn't sit well with his idea of hospitality.
+Two very top suites also work well on the charter market."